In this article, I review the Vasque St Elias GTX, which is a waterproof hiking boot that I’ve been using on my waterfall hikes for many years.

-When it comes to hiking boots, I personally demand a lot from them.
+Indeed, when it comes to hiking boots, I personally demand a lot from them.
 I not only want to use them for durability, but I also want flexibility so I could use them for a variety of situations.

-Indeed, I don’t want to own too many pairs of outdoor shoes because I’d rather not waste money on things I don’t use often, and I generally don’t want to pack additional shoes on a hike unless I absolutely have to.
+Moreover, I don’t want to own too many pairs of outdoor shoes because I’d rather not waste money on things I don’t use often, and I generally don’t want to pack additional shoes on a hike unless I absolutely have to.

 On the flip side, I also don’t want to suffer from fungal infections, which happens when the feet and/or inside of the shoe stay wet for long periods of time.